-Clayologie TM Artists Clay stays usable until baked.
+Clayologie TM Artists Clay stays usable until baked or heated excessively.
 Bake Clayologie TM Artists Clay for 30 minutes or longer at 130 C (up to an hour to create a stronger object).

 A longer curing time will make objects stronger and is necessary for thick pieces.
-A higher temperature will leave your clay discolored or burned.
+Do not increase baking temperature, it will leave your clay discolored or burned.
 As a rule of thumb, bake for 15 minutes per 5mm thickness of clay.

 It is possible to bake the clay repeatedly.
 The end product is flexible but extremely strong.